daattali/beautiful-jekyll/_posts/2020-06-13-practical-nmt.md

 ---
 layout: post
-title: Practical NMT
-subtitle: Notes on Implementing NMT System
+title: Motivating Beam Search
+subtitle: Problems with the decoder on an nmt system
+cover-img: /assets/img/path.jpg
-tags: [nlp][nmt]
+tags: [nmt, nlp]
 ---
 ## Training Auto-regressive model
 Feeding the correct output and learning to decode from it.